reinterpretcat/vrp/doc/src/getting-started/features.md

 - **[skills](../examples/pragmatic/skills.md)**: allows to specify various skills (which is simple some tag) on vehicle and customer.
 Customer with specific skills can be visited only if these skills are present on vehicle.

+- **job priorities**: allows you to force some jobs being served before others.

  - **[relations](../examples/pragmatic/relations.md)**: allows to specify relations which locks jobs to specific vehicles in customizable way.